CZ-NIC/knot-resolver/doc/deployment-advanced-no-manager.rst

 Startup
 =======

-The legacy way to start Knot Resolver is to run single instance of its resolving daemon manualy using ``kresd@`` systemd integration.
+The older way to start Knot Resolver is to run single instance of its resolving daemon manualy using ``kresd@`` systemd integration.
 The daemon is single thread process.

 .. code-block:: bash